process-engine/process_engine_core_meta/README.md

 * Runs `git push` in each module specified in the `.meta`-file individually

 ### MInstall
 Every repository manages its own dependencies.
-In combination with a meta repo, this would lead to a huge amount of redundant dependencies across all different repositories.
-To prevent this, we use the tool *minstall*.
+In combination with a meta repo, this would lead to a huge amount of dependencies across all repositories.

+To prevent this, we use the tool *MInstall*.
-MInstall creates a centralized _node_modules_ directory, where every redundant dependency will be installed.
-To make sure that every module can access their needed dependencies.
+MInstall creates a centralized _node_modules_ directory, where every dependency will be installed.

-Then MInstall creates symlinks for every redundant dependency to the central *node_modules* folder inside the *meta repository*.
+Then MInstall creates symlinks in each modules' `node_modules` folder.

-This way, the node modules that depends on a specific module, can work as intended and you does not have to install redundant dependencies.
+Each link points to a globally installed dependency..

+This way, each commonly used dependency will be installed only once, ensuring that your system works as expected and potentially saving you a lot of disk space.

 ### VSCode Debugger Configurations
 todo